Meherpur University: Administration

 This university is now early stages of establishment.

-Student life
+Academics

 This university is now in the Final stages of establishment.
-It Is planned To start its academic activities from session 2025-26.

-Primarily 5 subjects has been sent to The University Grants Commission(UGC) for permit.
+Primarily 5 subjects has been sent to The University Grants Commission (UGC) for permit.
 From which 2 subjects will be allowed to open in the inaugural academic year.

+A portion of Meherpur Govt.
+College has been selected as the temporary campus for the first session.